 Warming a cold garage can be easily accomplished by adding an electric garage heater.
-If you have also been struggling in a cold garage with less than acceptable results, consider installing a fixed electric heater with thermostat on a dedicated 240 volt circuit.
+Have you been struggling in a cold garage with poor results?
+Consider installing a fixed electric heater with thermostat on a dedicated 240 volt circuit.

-Some years ago I got tired of trying to work on the car or on my woodworking projects while wearing gloves and a winter coat.
-I first tried to warm my garage by using a small portable plug-in unit (the Turbo model!), but it only provided enough heat if I stood right in front of it.
-The next year I switched to a kerosene heater, but it was slow to heat the space and had to be refilled and cleaned regularly so I stopped using it.
-Neither of my first two choices worked out well for me and maybe you are having the same type of problems with your solutions.
+Some years ago I got tired of trying to work on the car or my woodworking projects wearing gloves and a winter coat.
+I first tried to warm my garage by using a portable plug-in unit (the Turbo model!)
+It only provided enough heat if I stood right in front of it.
+The next year I switched to a kerosene heater.
+It was slow to heat the space and had to be refilled and cleaned regularly so I stopped using it.
+Neither of my first two choices worked out well for me.
+Maybe you’re having the same type of problems.

-Remember that an electric heater begins warming any space immediately and is 100 % efficient; all of the electricity is turned into heat or fan power so none is wasted.
-Fan-forced electric garage heaters come in many sizes and styles, are inexpensive to buy and easy to operate.
+Remember that an electric heater begins warming any space immediately and is 100 % efficient.
+All of the electricity is turned into heat or fan power with none wasted.
+Fan-forced electric garage heaters come in many sizes and styles.
+They are also inexpensive to buy and easy to operate.
 With a thermostat to control the heater, you can have a very convenient and cost effective solution to the problem.
-They also require almost no maintenance and can heat areas where other heating solutions, such as natural gas, might be difficult to install, expensive, or impractical.
-Finally, there is also no need to worry about fumes or carbon monoxide poisoning from propane, kerosene, or other burning fuels as the source of heat.
+They also require almost no maintenance and can heat difficult areas.
+Places where other solutions, like natural gas, might be difficult to install.
+Finally, there is also no need to worry about fumes or carbon monoxide poisoning.
+Propane, kerosene, or other burning fuels can give off dangerous vapors.

-Electric garage heaters come in both 120 volt and 240 volt models, but a 240 volt heater will usually be the better choice for this application.
-The rating for each heater is given in Watts — such as 2,000 or 4,000 — and it takes more power (Amps X Volts = Watts) to run the higher wattage heaters.
-A 240 volt model will heat faster initially than a 120 volt model.
-A smaller wattage heater may not be strong enough for fully warming a cold garage, so if you decide to go with 120 volts you might need to buy and install more than one unit.
+Electric garage heaters come in both 120 volt and 240 volt models.
+A 240 volt heater will usually be the better choice for this type of application.
+The rating for each heater is given in Watts, such as 2,000 or 4,000.
+It takes more power (Amps X Volts = Watts) to run the higher wattage heaters.
+A 240 volt model will heat faster at start-up than a 120 volt model.
+Also, a smaller wattage heater may not be strong enough for fully warming a cold garage.
+If you decide to go with 120 volts you might need to buy and install more than one unit.

-If you don’t already have a 240 volt outlet in your garage, or if it isn’t in the right location for your new heater, we’ll be glad to take care of that for you.
-Contact us today to decide on a convenient time and we’ll send a professional electrician to do the work for you.
-You’ll be sure it’s wired correctly and in accordance with all codes, and won’t lose any sleep worrying about safety issues.
+If you don’t already have a 240 volt outlet in your garage, we’ll be glad to take care of that for you.
+Contact us today to decide on a convenient time.
+We’ll send a professional electrician to do the work for you.
+You’ll be sure it’s wired correctly and in accordance with all codes.
+You won’t lose any sleep worrying about safety issues.

 Don’t struggle with the low temperatures this winter, let Frye Electric help you with warming a cold garage.
 You deserve it!